duck-bongos/duck-bongos.github.io/professional.md

 # [Current Resume]({{ site.baseurl }}/assets/resume.pdf){:target="_blank"}

 # Professional Experience
+I feel fortunate to have worked for the companies I have.
 A brief history.
 It reads most recent to oldest in a much more anecdotal way about feelings - cool things that happened, tough people to work with, lessons learned.
 It's almost like a journal.

 # <img src="{{ site.baseurl }}/assets/work_logos/osh.avif" style="float: left; width:50px; height:50px; display: block; margin-right:10px " > Oak Street Health